Wonderful Wanderings

 Lastly, my PacSafe anti-theft travel purse.
 This one's been with me for several years already.
 It's slashproof, has an RFID pocket and comes with a lockable zipper.
 Plus, mine's black so it doesn't look like a special purse.
 Read my review here.

-2. Accessories, shoes, and clothes for South Africa
+2. Accessories, shoes, and clothes to wear in South Africa

 Except for a nice warm sweater and a wind and waterproof jacket, I didn't feel like I needed any special gear for the trip we've done.
 I do usually pack hiking socks as they keep my feet drier, but those are completely optional.